flo-v/SUSHI_labrotation/clean_log.md

 1. Get windows subsystem (or any other way to use bash commands on local mashine)
 2. Create personal Github account (if not already existing)
-3. Making a git repository, for the lab rotation
+3. Making a git repository, for the lab rotation (to keep the working log updated)
 4. Fork SUSHI repository
 5. Fork ezRun repository
 6. Connect Git Repos via ssh with local mashine (https://www.linuxfordevices.com/tutorials/linux/connect-to-github-with-ssh)

 @ Masa what did you have to do permission wise to let me use the servers? on the first meeting and then with the second in person meeting
 @ Masa what permission did you have to give me for the functional genomics server?

 ### Instaling ezRun on functional genomics server
 ```
 ssh fvetsc@fgcz-genomics.uzh.ch
 $ vim ~/.Rprofile
-.libPaths("/srv/GT/analysis/florian/R_LIBS")
+.libPaths("/srv/GT/analysis/florian/R_LIBS") # this is the path for installing future R libraries, here I have writing permission
 $ cd /srv/GT/analysis/florian/
 # clone ezRun fork into directory, for this we need to generate a ssh key again
 $ ls -al ~/.ssh # check if key is existing, creating a new one anyway
 $ ssh-keygen -t ed25519 -C "flo-v@Github"